Search Engine Submission Services? DON’T – Here’s Why…

 A scam because the companies still attempting to sell you those services know that they are now complete rip offs.

-Because in this day and age, there are only two engines that matter: Google and Bing (and some may argue Yahoo, but it's powered by Bing).
+Because in this day and age, there are only two engines that matter: Google and Bing (and some may argue Yahoo, but Bing powers it).
 Both will find and index (put into their results) almost anything on their own.

 Whether or not you rank for whatever keywords you want to has nothing to do with being indexed.
 Ranking is dependent on building quality inbound links and (non-Google) traffic to your site.

-They not only won't help – they can actually hurt you
+They not only won't help – they can hurt you

 It used to be that these services weren't “harmful.”
 Instead, they were simply useless.
 However, in the post-Penguin era, they have the potential to be dangerous.
 (Penguin is the name of a filter Google created to punish sites with bad links.)

 Let's just pretend for a moment there were thousands or tens of thousands of search engines you could potentially get traffic from if you submit your website to them (there are not):

 A lot of these services also offer to submit you to hundreds or thousands of directories.
 Not only will almost all of these directories never send a single qualified visitor, but getting links from them can hurt your ability to rank in the real search engines.

-Are you also planning to purchase those add-on free for all (FFA) links?
+Are you also planning to purchase the add-on free for all (FFA) links?
 You might as well light any chance you have of ever ranking in Google on fire and walk away now.

 Still nervous Google or Bing might not find your website?